Skip to content

 What is a VIN Number and Why is it Important?

-• ensure the logbook (V5C) matches the actual vehicle.
+• ensure the V5C logbook belongs to that exact vehicle.

 Where Can You Find the VIN Number on a UK Vehicle?

-• Driver’s door frame or sill – usually on a sticker or metal plate.
+• Driver’s door frame or sill, usually on a fixed plate or sticker

 Diagram showing where to find a VIN number on a UK vehicle – dashboard, driver’s door frame, engine bay, and V5C logbook